wdi-atx-11/command-line/readme.md

   $ cd ~
   $ ls
   Desktop Documents Downloads
   $ cd D    # if you hit Tab after D, you may hear a beep - the computer can't tell which directory you want yet.
   $ cd De   # now Tab will fill in Desktop
   ```

+####Commands for permissions:

+1. `sudo`: run a command as another user, usually the "super user" with significantly more permissions. **Make sure you understand the effect a `sudo` command will have before you run it and that you trust its source.** See the [man page](https://www.freebsd.org/cgi/man.cgi?query=sudo&apropos=0&sektion=0&manpath=FreeBSD+10.3-RELEASE+and+Ports&arch=default&format=html) and/or [wikipedia](https://en.wikipedia.org/wiki/Sudo).

+2. `chmod`: change which users and groups have permission to access a file or direcotry. **Use with care.**  See the [man page](https://www.freebsd.org/cgi/man.cgi?query=chmod&apropos=0&sektion=0&manpath=FreeBSD+10.3-RELEASE+and+Ports&arch=default&format=html) and/or an [explanation](http://www.seas.upenn.edu/cets/answers/chmod.html).

 ### Closing Thoughts